|Business Rating:||4.2 / 5|

 You’ll earn 50,000 miles when you spend $4,500 in the first three months, which is redeemable for $500 if you use it for travel purchases.
 While fair, this is far from the card’s best sign-up offer.
 That said, there’s no telling when or if the previous huge bonus will come around again.

-You’ll earn a big bonus of 5 miles per dollar you spend booking hotels and rental cars through Capital One Travel, plus a flat earning rate of 2 miles per dollar on every other purchase you make.
+You’ll enjoy a flat earning rate of 2 miles per dollar on every purchase you make.
+You can also earn 5 miles per dollar on hotels and rental cars booked through Capital One Travel.
 With no limits to how much you can earn, racking up miles with the Spark Miles card should be pretty simple.

 What are miles worth?